-High-current modules are designed to carry large currents to various industrial devices, to provide a separable joint in the power wiring.
-To maximize the service life of these components, the following points must be observed:
+The high-current modules are designed to carry large currents to various industrial devices, providing a separable joint in the power wiring.
+To maximize the service life of these components the following points must be observed:

 WARNING: The contacts are not a switch.
-For safety and to prevent equipment damage, disconnect and drain all power before coupling or uncoupling the Tool Changer or Utility Coupler.
+For safety and to prevent equipment damage disconnect and drain all power before coupling or uncoupling the Tool Changer or Utility Coupler.

 CAUTION: Do not couple or uncouple the high-current modules unless electrical power has been disconnected and discharged both upstream and downstream from the modules.
-Arcing and contact damage will occur.
+Arcing and contact damage will occur if this is not observed.
 Remove power and discharge both upstream and downstream modules before coupling or uncoupling modules.

-CAUTION: Improper cable routing can result in wires and cables being pinched in the joint between the Tool Changer plates and premature failure of the electrical connectors.
+CAUTION: Poor cable routing can also result in wires and cables being pinched in the joint between the Tool Changer halves.
+Failure to observe this point may result in premature failure of the industrial electrical connectors.
 Properly route and secure all cables, particularly on the Master side.

 CAUTION: Always protect the un-used Tool modules when not coupled to a Master module.
-Dust, debris, and weld spatter can contaminate the contact tips, which can cause arcing and a significant decrease in contact life.
+Dust, debris, and weld spatter can contaminate the contact tips resulting in arcing and a significant decrease in contact life.

-CAUTION: Do not use stiff, heavy stranded cables which can inhibit operation of the high current module.
-Stiff cables can prevent compliant motion of the contacts and cause an intermittent or improper power connection.
-Operation of the high current module requires the customer supplied cables to be high-flex type with fine stranding and sufficient strain relief to allow free cable motion.
+CAUTION: Use of stiff heavy stranded cables can cause improper operation of the high current module.
+The use of stiff cables can prevent compliant motion of the contacts and cause an intermittent or improper power connection.
+For proper operation the ATI requires the customer supplied cables be of the high-flex type with fine stranding and proper strain relief to allow for free cable motion.